 While heading out on my own is fun, I much prefer to have friends along

 It wasn’t until this year that I finally got my hands on automatic weaponry, but it was worth the wait!
-Here’s a big THANK YOU to Adam at Infinite Arms and everyone in Nevada Shooters and Vegas Shooters for some great times and for making me feel so welcome I’d always wanted to shoot a real Tommy gun and I got my chance a few months ago.
+Here’s a big THANK YOU to Adam at Infinite Arms and everyone in Nevada Shooters and Vegas Shooters for some great times and for making me feel so welcome :thumb: I’d always wanted to shoot a real Tommy gun and I got my chance a few months ago.
 Great fun!

 I can’t tell y’all enough how glad I am that I brought Glenn and Kath on board